-Well, there are a couple of reasons that I’ll cover in this article.
-And the good news is this: Most of the reasons *don’t* mean you did something wrong or that you’re out of the running for the job.
+And the good news is this: Most of the reasons for a delay *don’t* mean you did something wrong or that you’re out of the running for the job.
 You just need to know how to handle it.

-So take a deep breath, and we’ll go through the likely reasons you haven’t heard feedback from an interview yet.
+So take a deep breath, and we’ll go through the likely reasons you haven’t heard feedback from an interview yet, and how long you may need to wait.

-Why?
-People in the company need to get together, compare notes and discuss your interview after.
+People in the company need to find time to meet, compare notes and discuss your interview after you’ve left.
 Even if just one person met with you, they’ll probably share their thoughts with their team, their boss, HR, etc.

 And they need to compare you against the other candidates they’re considering.
 So it always takes some time to do that too.

-Now, a few things can make it take longer than usual, or result in you not hearing feedback for more than one week, so let’s look at those reasons now…
+Now that you know the typical wait time after an interview, here are a few things can make it take longer than usual, or result in you not hearing feedback for more than one week…

 Let’s address the most obvious reason first.
 There’s a chance the company isn’t interested.
 And they don’t have the decency to let you know promptly (not cool, I know!)